penrose/penrose/tutorial/tutorial.md

 Before getting into the granularity of code, a basic understanding of a Penrose program will make you feel less overwhelmed.
 Learning a new environment can be intimidating, and we want to make it as smooth as possible.

 # How do we diagram by hand?

+### TODO: Make the transition from chair examples here to sets in the next section smoother

 Now, for a second, I want you to recall how you would normally diagram a concept using a pen or pencil.

 It will most likely involve the following steps,